Terms & Conditions

 If you have registered your event or bought any advertising at the special rate for registered charities, we will require a valid charity number.
 We reserve the right to charge the full fee if a charity number cannot be provided or verified at the Charities Commission Website.

-We reserve the right to edit any material supplied that we consider, in our sole discretion, may be offensive, defamatory and/or risk any criminal or civil action being brought against Brighton Fringe Limited.
+We reserve the right to edit any material supplied that we consider, in our sole discretion, to be offensive, defamatory and/or risk any criminal or civil action being brought against Brighton Fringe Limited.
 Brighton Fringe stands for diversity, inclusion and equality.
-If we consider, in our sole discretion, the content of your event to discriminate against any of the protected characteristics as outlined in the Equality Act 2010, we reserve the right to remove your event from our programme, and refund your registration fee.
+If we consider, in our sole discretion, the content of any event to discriminate against any of the protected characteristics as outlined in the Equality Act 2010, we reserve the right to remove the event from our programme, and refund the registration fee.
 If this occurs, you will have the right to appeal our decision with the Brighton Fringe Board of Trustees.
 Their decision will be final and binding.